 You should check and double-check your spelling and grammar.
 Teaching resumes or cover letters with spelling and grammar errors will usually find their way to the wastebasket.

-If you are just leaving college and you are planning to work at a high school, it is possible you will teach students who are only a few years younger than you.
-Show the school hiring committee that you will be able to keep a clear distinction between yourself and your students.
+If you are leaving college and planning to work at a high school, you may teach students who are only a few years younger than you.
+Show the school hiring committee that you will keep a clear distinction between yourself and your students.

 Schools do not want to hire young teachers who are going to buddy up to their students and flout school policy for the sake of popularity.
 If you are a young looking new teacher, try your best to dress in a manner that makes you look more mature.
 Dressing like a teenager could be the reason some newer teachers are not strong candidates for teaching positions.